AwolDes/goanda/README.md

 # goanda
 A Golang wrapper for the [OANDA v20 API](http://developer.oanda.com/rest-live-v20/introduction/).
 Currently OANDA has wrappers for Python, Javascript and Java.
-Goanda exists to extend upon those languages because of the increasing popularity of Go and for a side prject I'm working on.
+Goanda exists to extend upon those languages because of the increasing popularity of Go.

 ## Features
 Goanda can perform the following actions on your OANDA brokerage accounts:

 - Get candlesticks of all instruments
-- Create and update orders
+- Create and update orders with comprehensive order properties
 - Get data on current and past trades on OANDA
 - Close/scale out of trades you have open
 - Close positions (not just trades)